-GPS Tracking Systems: How They Are Helping During Disasters
+How GPS Devices Are Helping During Disasters

 Designed in the form of a wristwatch, GPS bracelets are most frequently associated with applications related to GPS tracking of children or senior citizens diagnosed with some form of Dementia.
-Although real-time tracking GPS bracelets are wonderfully helpful in giving parents the ability to oversee what their children are doing or concerned family members making certain elderly loved ones are safe, the same devices can also save a person’s life in a emergency situation.
+Although real-time tracking GPS bracelets are wonderfully helpful in giving parents the ability to oversee what their children are doing or concerned family members making certain elderly loved ones are safe, the same devices can also save a person’s life in an emergency situation.
 This is because personal GPS bracelets come equipped with a panic alert button that will give the person wearing the system the ability to call out for help.
-This will feature also comes included with two-way voice communication where the person can describe the injuries sustained, damage around them or any other pertinent information that could help rescue personnel.
-If the person is knocked unconscious, rescue personnel can still access the exact location of the victim by viewing the real-time GPS positional data via the accompanied satellite mapping program.
+This will feature also comes included two-way voice communication where the person can describe the injuries sustained, damage around them, or any other pertinent information that could help rescue personnel.
+If the person is knocked unconscious, rescue personnel can still access the location of the victim by viewing the real-time GPS positional data via the accompanied satellite mapping program.

-Nobody knows when the next big disaster will strike, but with the increased usage of GPS monitoring bracelets, hopefully more lives will be saved thanks in part to technological advances.
+Nobody knows when the next big disaster will strike, but with the increased usage of GPS monitoring bracelets, hopefully, more lives will be saved thanks in part to technological advances.

 Matthew is a freelance writer who is passionate about technology, music, photography, and decentralized finance.